RahilPatel04/MartialArts_VR_Project1/README.md

             }
 ```
 ### Mode 3: After Lockdown(June/July 2020) - Current Situation
-Mode 3 is supposes to represent the current situation in which many Martial Arts/BJJ gyms are in now.
+Mode 3 is supposed to represent the current situation in which many Martial Arts/BJJ gyms are in now.
 During June/July 2020, depending on what state, gyms started to open up and some people went back to their BJJ gyms.
-However, there were some gyms that implemented training dummys that their students can train on instead of training with other students.
+However, there were some gyms that implemented training dummyies that their students can train on instead of training with other students.
 * This gif shows up the two scenarios that I mentioned and as you can also see that the chairs are still in the closet.
 Due to minimizing visitors as much, I assumed that there would be not spectators allowed in the gyms, just people who want to go do BJJ.
 The fighters on the red mat became visible and the fighters on the blue mat become invisible.
 On the blue mats, some training dummy become visible instead.